roydegeest/rakwireless-docs/docs/en-us/quick-start/rak612/connecting-to-ttn/ttn-abp.md

   caption="ABP Parameters in The Things Network"
 />

-:::tip Note:
+:::tip 📝 NOTE
-:pencil: As an example, let's join in ABP mode and EU868 frequency.
+As an example, let's join in ABP mode and EU868 frequency.
 :::

 3. If the join mode is not in ABP Mode, just set the LoRa® join mode to **ABP** as follows: